-All GPB students must meet the graduate school requirements for graduation and the following GPB requirements:
+All GSM students must meet the graduate school requirements for graduation and the following GSM requirements:

-- Completion of all required coursework with a grade of "C" or better. - No more than two "C" grades ("C" or "C+") - Satisfactory completion of the portfolio. - Satisfactory completion of the exit evaluation 10 calendar days prior to degree conferral. - A cumulative 3.00 GPA at the conclusion of the program.
+- Completion of all required coursework with a grade of "C" or better. - Satisfactory completion of the portfolio. - Satisfactory completion of the exit evaluation 10 calendar days prior to Commencement. - A cumulative 3.00 GPA at the conclusion of the program.